sunfanyunn/IMMA/README.md

 Find sample commands at `run_socialnav.sh`, `run_phase.sh` and `run_bball.sh`.

 ## Progressive Layered Training
-Loss curve visualized over the course of training IMMA with PLT.
+Loss curve visualized over the course of training IMMA with PLT on the NBA dataset.
 New layers are added after the model "converges".
 ![Teaser image](./plt.png)